5 Misconceptions About Kids & Divorce

 The most important thing for your children is that they are loved and cared for.
 Your relationship is a model for your children.
 If all they know are two parents who fight or don’t even communicate at all, that will be what they believe is normal.
 If you can resist the urge to include them in the fight, keep their routines as familiar as possible and offer extra hugs, you will all be okay!

-meaning of thesis
+example of thesis in literature

-research writing paper help
+online research paper generator